Duecki1/IRIDIS/README.md

 - Effects: vignette.
 - Masks: brush, linear gradient, radial, and AI subject mask (lasso-assisted).

+## Planned:

+- Holding down on the Preview should show the original picture until let go
+- Highlight recovery doesn't seem to be very good (?)
+- UI needs to be improved for masking.
+(And more)

 ## License

 AGPL-3.0 — see `LICENSE`.